 PFS = the average payment factor for the lot.

-Unit Price = the Contract price of the Performance Requirement - Surface Course item, or $25.00 when the hot mix and pavement construction is paid by lump sum item.
+Unit Price = the Contract price of the Performance Requirement - Surface Course item, or $25.00 for HMA pavement and $100.00 for concrete pavement when pavement construction is paid by lump sum item.

 Lot Quantity = the theoretical area of surface course in the lot as determined by the Contract Administrator using the length of pavement on which the inertial profiler measurements were made and the design widths of the finished lane, excluding any paved shoulder.